rohitma38/wasp-cm.github.io/docker_instr.md

   1. First uninstall older versions of Docker by running ```sudo apt-get remove docker docker-engine docker.io containerd runc``` in a terminal.
   2. Then follow the instructions under **Install using the repository** on this page: <a href="https://docs.docker.com/install/linux/docker-ce/ubuntu/">https://docs.docker.com/install/linux/docker-ce/ubuntu/</a>.
    - Here, once you finish running all the commands under 'SET UP THE REPOSITORY', only run commands 1, 2 and 4 under 'INSTALL DOCKER ENGINE - COMMUNITY'.
+  3. Finally, run this command to install another package 'docker-compose' that helps make sessions based on a specified configuration file - ```sudo apt-get install docker-compose```.

 ## Mac users
   1. Download and install docker from: <a href="https://docs.docker.com/docker-for-mac/install">https://docs.docker.com/docker-for-mac/install/</a>